*Burp* 12 of the best Rick and Morty quotes

-Treat Rick & Morty as if it is the only bottle of whiskey that you bought before lockdown and the alcohol ban kicked off in South Africa.
+Treat Rick and Morty as if it were the only bottle of whiskey that you bought before lockdown and the alcohol ban kicked off in South Africa.
 Here’s why: it’s a dry country out there, people.

-Do you know what waiting for a Rick & Morty season does to a fan’s psyche during lockdown?
+Do you know what waiting for a Rick and Morty season does to a fan’s psyche during lockdown?

 In my case it made me put on a Rick hoodie and a Morty hoodie and play tennis as Rick and Morty against myself on the lawn.
 Wait, I will show you:

 At the beginning of May, and still under COVID-19 lockdown, we finally arrived at the second half of season four.

 I asked some of my friends and fellow fanboys and fangirls to list some of the most irreverent, shocking, cynical and hilarious rapid-fire one-liners.

 - Morty should just change his name to Morbid: “Don’t run.
 Nobody exists on purpose, nobody belongs anywhere, everybody’s gonna die.
 Come watch TV.”

 - Snuffles (Summer’s dog) gets highly philosophical.
 Also, we suck as humans: “Tell me, Summer, if a human was born with stumpy legs, would they breed it with another deformed human and put their children on display like the dachshund?”

 - “Where are my testicles, Summer?” is another laugh out loud memorable moment, also delivered by Summer’s dog, Snuffles.
 It’s a laugh with a tear though, again making us reflect on our relationship with domesticated animals and our needs versus theirs.